 Application Tips

-The admission process for law school often seems daunting, but it does not have to be that way.
+The law school admissions process can seem daunting, but it doesn’t have to be.
 The Office of Admission is here to help you and to walk you through the process.
-We want you to be the best candidate possible when your file is reviewed by the admission committee.
+We want you to be the best possible candidate when the admissions committee reviews your file.

-If you have questions, concerns or just need to talk to an admission representative, please contact the Office of Admission by phone, (843) 377-2143, or email, info@charlestonlaw.edu.
+If you have questions, concerns, or just need to talk to an admissions representative, please contact the Office of Admission by phone at (843) 377-2143 or by email at info@charlestonlaw.edu.

 PERSONAL STATEMENT

 The personal statement is your opportunity to provide a candid evaluation of yourself and to make the admission committee feel your passion and desire to study the law.
 If you find yourself struggling to talk about how great you are, ask someone close to you – mother, father, friend, etc. – why they think you are great.
+Another suggestion is to think about something that has been very meaningful or a large part of your life and has particularly shaped who you are today.
 The personal statement is your opportunity to tell the admission committee something about yourself that they would not otherwise know from reading the rest of your application or résumé.

 Here are a few things to consider including in your personal statement: